cyruscyliu/cyruscyliu.github.io/posts/2021-11-15-ase-firmguide.md

 read.
 Give a concrete irq, we do mask a specific bit in the variable mask, and then issue an MMIO write.
 The peripheral model can detect this MMIO read and write sequence.
-The peripheral model can infer the specific interrupt request number and then mask it.
+The peripheral model can infer the specific interrupt request number by the write value and then mask it.
 Similarly, the callback function handle_irq_callback reads the current pending interrupt sources.
 After monitoring it, the peripheral model will check the current state machine and return the number of the pending interrupt.
 The example shows that the MMIO read and write sequences from the Linux kernel can be recognized to drive the state machine of our emulated peripherals, which is the core idea of how the model-guided kernel execution works.

 How to construct the peripheral model?
 In the above row, we first manually analyze the Linux kernel subsystems and construct the model template manually.